-Lil’ Wayne’ videographic, cinema and musical representations, have transformed urban thought and public transportation policy.
+Lil’ Wayne’ videographic, cinema and musical representations have transformed urban thought and public transportation policy.
 His visual discourse has entertained curious masses and generated support for domestic awareness.
-Within organized travel circles Lil’ Wayne is shing light into “the darkness of pessimistic separation.”
+Within organized travel circles Lil’ Wayne is shining light into “the darkness of pessimistic separation.”
 What else is dividing our communities?
 Can we be any closer to knowledge bankruptcy?

 Hop-Hop artists such as Gunna says in his song, “Pedestrian, “I can’t be a regular pedestrian.
 I got on my grind, ain’t no more stressing.
 Can’t nobody stop me from my blessings.
-Find the finest, got designer on my headband.”
+Find the finest designer on my headband.”

-Remembering at some point while intoxicated and high on marijuana or worse affects judgement and body function.
+Remembering at some point while intoxicated and high on marijuana or worse affects judgment and body function.
 Often the way we listen to music changes.
-“Culturally aware” audiences gauge their listener role’s on clarity, volume, pitch, tone, synchronicity, and parallelism.
+“Culturally aware” audiences gauge their listener’s role on clarity, volume, pitch, tone, synchronicity, and parallelism.
 The pedestrian public transportation awareness and policy message is an extension of a platform.

-What Gunna and “other” Hip-Hop artists help us to see through provacative instrumentation encompasses mental alertness and keeps us actively watching while passionately overcoming distracted texting behaviors.
+What Gunna and “other” Hip-Hop artists help us to see through provocative instrumentation encompasses mental alertness and keeps us actively watching while passionately overcoming distracted texting behaviors.

-Every song on this list has addressed “urban renaissance” and “pedestrian awareness.”.
-Topics such as: Sustainable energy; affordable housing.; planning,; population control; density; building contracts, green management; security and Infrastructure.
+Every song on this list has addressed “urban renaissance” and “pedestrian awareness.”
+These artists’ songs touch on topics such as: sustainable energy; affordable housing.; planning,; population control; density; building contracts, green management; security and Infrastructure.
+Here is a list:

 Drip Season 3, Gunna;

 Built My Legacy, Kodak Black;